snehanjande/mynewrepository2017/README.md

-# mynewrepository2017
+# mynewrepository2017 is now an hour old
-my new repository to learn github
+my new repository to learn github.
+Let us see how it goes.